sammyvandenburg/Example-Repo/README.md

 # Hi, I'm Sammy van den Burg

-DevOps Engineer building production-style cloud native infrastructure with Kubernetes, GitOps, Terraform, Linux, CI/CD, and observability.

-I focus on turning hands-on infrastructure projects into public proof of engineering ability.
+I build and document production-style infrastructure projects that prove real DevOps and platform engineering ability.

+My GitHub is centered around a Kubernetes homelab built with Talos Linux, FluxCD, Cilium, Terraform, Prometheus, and Grafana.
+It includes architecture diagrams, decision records, automation, observability, and repository structure that reflects how modern infrastructure teams actually work.

+This profile is not a collection of tutorials or sandbox repos.
+It is a public portfolio of hands-on infrastructure, repeatable systems, and engineering decisions.

 ---

-## What I build

-- Kubernetes platforms using Talos Linux and GitOps
-- Infrastructure as Code with Terraform
-- CI/CD workflows and deployment automation
-- Monitoring and observability stacks with Prometheus and Grafana
-- Portfolio projects designed to reflect production thinking, not tutorial-level setups

----

-## Featured projects
+## Featured Proof

 ### Kubernetes Homelab
-A GitOps-managed Kubernetes homelab built with Talos Linux, FluxCD, Cilium, observability, and day 2 operations in mind.
+GitOps-managed Kubernetes platform built with Talos Linux, FluxCD, Cilium, Terraform, Prometheus, and Grafana.
+This is the strongest public example of how I design, structure, and operate infrastructure.

 ### Terraform Platform Infrastructure
-Reusable infrastructure as code project showing modular Terraform structure and environment-aware provisioning.
+Reusable infrastructure as code project showing modular design, environment-aware provisioning, and repeatable platform setup.

 ### DevOps Automation Toolkit
-Automation scripts and CLI tooling for validation, operations, and repeatable workflows.
+Automation scripts and CLI tooling for validation, operations, and infrastructure workflows.

 ### Kubernetes Observability Stack
-Monitoring, dashboards, and alerting for Kubernetes workloads using Prometheus and Grafana.
+Monitoring, dashboards, and alerting setup focused on visibility, reliability, and operational awareness.

 ### CI/CD Platform Workflows
-GitHub Actions workflows and validation pipelines for infrastructure and application delivery.
+GitHub Actions workflows and validation pipelines for infrastructure and delivery automation.

 ### Open Source Contributions
-Public record of my contributions to cloud native open source projects.
+Public record of contributions to cloud native and DevOps projects.

 ---

-## Core stack
+## Core Stack

 ![Kubernetes](https://img.shields.io/badge/Kubernetes-326CE5?style=for-the-badge)
 ![Talos Linux](https://img.shields.io/badge/Talos_Linux-FF7300?style=for-the-badge)